 As you many know, I am a quirkyologist, in love with the study of what makes people unique.
 My first book Quirkyalone draws upon the word “quirky” to create a new word that means someone who doesn’t settle in relationships or life, but it’s also valuable for us to dive into the meaning of the word “quirky” since that word can have positive, negative, and neutral connotations, and quirky people so often feel misunderstood–even by themselves.

-To prepare I took a survey of people about what they mean when they think of the word “quirky.”
-I’ll be sharing the results in a series of blog posts, and here is the first one.
+To prepare for an online course called Get Quirky, designed to help you embrace your quirks, I took a survey of people about what they mean when they think of the word “quirky.”
+I’ll be sharing the results in this blog post.
 I’m excited to share with you.

 Quirky certainly is gaining in acceptance now that the Internet provides a forum for every possible interest and oddity under the sun.
-It might very well be that quirky and different is a lot more acceptable now at high school or college than it was when I was in school.
-Quirky is not a fashion trend a la Zooey Deschanel, about how you look, putting on an act.
-The deeply quirky realize that everyone is quirky–but people who are identified as such may not even realize they are, they are just themselves, uncontrollably so.
+It might very well be that being quirky is a lot more acceptable today in high school than it was when I was in school.
+Certainly being gay or even trans is more accepted today.
+But “quirky” is not a fashion trend.
+To be quirky is not about how you look.
 Ultimately, I would hazard that quirky is impossible to pin down.
 Which is why I like it so.

-(It’s also a word that is fairly unique in the English language and does not really have equivalents in any language I know; I know this because my book Quirkyalone: A Manifesto for Uncompromising Romantics was translated in Portuguese, German, and Danish, and I’ve also sought the equivalents in French and Spanish, and they just don’t exist–all the roughly equivalent words describe eccentricity with a more pejorative spin.)
+“Quirky” also is a word that is fairly unique in the English language and does not have clear equivalents in any language I know my book Quirkyalone: A Manifesto for Uncompromising Romantics was translated in Portuguese, German, and Danish.
+All the publishers struggled to find equivalent words.
+In other languages anything that means “strange” (exquisito, extraño) has a somewhat pejorative connotation.

-Here are some of my favorite quirky spins on quirky from the survey:
+Here are some of my favorite spins on “quirky” from the survey: